-UK’s first and only private medical dermatology clinic specialising on skin of colour, Black skin and Afro-textured hair loss and scalp conditions.
+UK’s first and only private medical dermatology practice specialising in skin of colour, Black skin and Afro-textured hair loss and scalp conditions.

-Founded in 2022 by Dr Sharon Belmo, a consultant dermatologist with a passion healthcare equality highly regarded in her field, the clinic was set up to meet the unmet medical dermatological and hair loss needs of people of colour.
+Founded in 2022 by Dr Sharon Belmo, a highly regarded consultant dermatologist with a passion for healthcare equality, the clinic was set up to meet the unmet medical dermatological and hair loss needs of people of colour.

-We thank you for your interest in our services, which can be found here.
+We thank you for your interest in our services.

 Find Us